XSEDE/ipf/docs/INSTALL.md

 XSEDE requires Level 1, 2, and 3 operators to publish this dynamic resource information using IPF.
 It may also be used by campuses and other resource operators who wish publish dynamic HPC information for use by local services.
 IPF complements XSEDE's Resource Description Repository (RDR) which is used to maintain static resource information.

+The canonical source code repository for IPF can be found at https://github.com/XSEDE/ipf

 This document describes how to install and configure IPF.
 ## Overview
 ### What is an IPF workflow?